Reflects Australian immigration law as at 1 September 2018.

 Non-judicial evidence by a professional or organisation

-In order to satisfy the non-judicial evidence requirements, you must also provide at least two items of acceptable evidence from two separate professionals or organisations from the non-judicial evidence list (see Annexure 1).
-For example, it is not acceptable to have only two medical reports but it is possible to have a medical report and a letter from a women’s refuge.
+To satisfy the non-judicial evidence requirements, you must also provide at least two items of acceptable evidence from two different types of professionals or organisations from the non-judicial evidence list (see Annexure 1).
+For example, it is not acceptable to have only two medical reports, but it is possible to have a medical report and a letter from a family violence support service.

 Different categories of non-judicial evidence will need to satisfy different requirements in relation to form and content.
-For example, some professionals or organisations will need to complete a statutory declaration while others can provide a report.
-The list of of the people or organisations that can provide evidence and the detail that needs to be provided is set out in the table that is attached to this fact sheet (see Annexure 1).
+The list of the people or organisations that can provide evidence and the detail that needs to be provided is set out in the table that is attached to this fact sheet (see Annexure 1).

 If the Department of Immigration is satisfied that family violence occurred

-If the Department is satisfied that your relationship with your sponsor was genuine prior to the breakdown, you will be granted a permanent visa (as long as other requirements like health and character are also met).
+If the Department is satisfied that your relationship with your sponsor was genuine prior to the breakdown and there was family violence, you will be granted a permanent visa (if other requirements like health and character are also met).
 Partner visa applicants will be granted a permanent visa even if two years have not passed since the partner visa application was made.

 When the Department of Immigration is not satisfied that family violence occurred

-The Department of Immigration is not required to accept your non-judicial evidence as proof that you have experienced family violence.
-If they are not satisfied that the evidence provided adequately demonstrates that you experienced family violence they will refer your case for a further assessment by an ‘independent expert’.
+The Department is not required to accept your non-judicial evidence as proof that you have experienced family violence.
+If they are not satisfied that the evidence provided adequately demonstrates that you experienced family violence, they will refer your case for a further assessment by an ‘independent expert.’

 What happens if my case is referred to an independent expert?

 You will be notified if your claim of family violence is referred to an independent expert.
-All relevant information which you have provided to the Department of Immigration will be passed on to the independent expert to assist them in their assessment of your case.
-The Independent expert will then contact you to make arrangements for an interview.
+All relevant information which you have provided to the Department will be passed on to the independent expert to assist them in their assessment of your case.
+The independent expert will then contact you to make arrangements for an interview.

-The assessment of the independent expert about whether or not you have experienced family violence will be accepted by the Department of Immigration.
+The Department must accept the independent expert’s opinion on whether you have experienced family violence.
 If the independent expert determines that family violence has not occurred, then your visa application will likely be refused.
-You should seek legal advice if an unfavourable assessment is made in your case.
+You should seek legal advice as soon as possible if the independent expert has made an unfavourable assessment is made in your case.

 Child of the relationship

-You can usually satisfy this requirement by providing the Department of Immigration with your child’s birth certificate which shows your name and your sponsor’s name.
+You can usually satisfy this requirement by providing the Department with your child’s birth certificate which shows your name and your sponsor’s name.

 Sponsor has died